John R. Boulet, Ph.D.

 Sarah Williams Leng, M.A.

 Sarah Williams Leng began working at FAIMER in December 2014.
 As Research Associate, Ms. Williams Leng provides analytical and research project management assistance related to the utilization, migration, and selection of graduates of international medical schools, and understanding and promoting international medical education.
-She also creates and maintains data resources, including support for the World Directory of Medical Schools.
+Her current research interests are focused on cross-border academic mobility opportunities in medical education, and IMGs’ contributions to the United States health workforce.
+She also assists in the creation and maintenance of data resources, including support for the World Directory of Medical Schools.
 Ms. Williams Leng has brought with her several years of experience working in the public health field in both research and evaluation capacities.

 Ms. Williams Leng holds a B.A. in Sociology from Wilkes University and an M.A. in Applied Sociology from Lehigh University.